EverydayPerson/btcfoundationedcom.github.io/contact/index.md

-# How to Become a Member of the Committee
+# How to Become a Member of the Education Committee

 Thank you for your interest in the education committee of the Bitcoin Foundation.
 If you would like to become a member follow these steps: